zanemyers/RescueRiver/README.md

 - Run `just setup_env` in the terminal to create your `.env` file
   - Follow the prompts
-  - You can re-run the command or edit the file manually anytime
+  - You can edit the file manually to update your configuration

 ### 📦 Key Packages

 - **Parsing & Dates:** Chrono-Node, Date-FNS
 - **CLI & Environment:** Enquirer, Dotenv
 - **Scraping:** Playwright
-- **CSV Handling:** Fast-CSV
+- **XLSX File Handling:** Exceljs
 - **AI Integration:** Google/Genai

 ---